Rubell Museum: Collection and programs

 The Rubell houses over 7,400 works by more than 1,000 artists.
 Don and Mera Rubell have been noted for their intensive approach to evaluating art to acquire for their collection, which includes multiple studio visits and interviews with artists, often over a period of multiple months and years.
 The collection has been noted for its strong holdings of art by African American, Latin American, and Asian artists, and the Rubells have been recognized for investing early in emerging artists, many of whom would go on to become widely known.

 The collection includes works by a wide range of contemporary artists, including Nina Chanel Abney, Hernan Bas, Jean-Michel Basquiat, George Condo, Marlene Dumas, Katharina Fritsch, Robert Gober, Keith Haring, He Xiangyu, Damien Hirst, Jenny Holzer, Anselm Kiefer, Jeff Koons, Barbara Kruger, Yayoi Kusama, Kerry James Marshall, Takashi Murakami, Oscar Murillo, Cady Noland, Sherrie Levine, Catherine Opie, Celia Paul, Richard Prince, Sterling Ruby, Charles Ray, Cindy Sherman, Rosemarie Trockel, Kara Walker, and Kehinde Wiley.

 Since 2011, the museum has hosted an artist residency program that is recognized as one of the most prestigious residencies in the country.
 Past artists-in-residence include Sterling Ruby, Amoako Boafo, and Lucy Dodd.

+In 2024, the Rubell Museum collaborated with notable theater director Michel Hausmann and the Miami New Drama theater company, in "The Museum Plays".
+An immersive theater experience that served as an interface to part of the museum's collection.
+The project consisted of a series of short-format plays, each inspired by (and performed adjacent to) a specific artwork within the museum's galleries with the goal of offering visitors an innovative way of engaging with the exhibits.
+The plays were commissioned from playwrights Hannah Benitez, Harley Elias, Rogelio Martinez, Carmen Pelaez, Marco Ramirez, and Aurin Squire, who drew inspiration from works by artists Alfonso Gonzalez Jr., Jenna Gribbon, Glenn Ligon, Kaari Upson, and Kehinde Wiley.
+This collaboration showcased an initiative for the promotion of interdisciplinary approaches to art, and towards enhancing visitor experience through creative programming.

 Exhibitions

 The Rubell has staged dozens of exhibitions, many of which have gone on to travel to venues across the country.
 In 2011 the Rubell's exhibition 30 Americans began touring, stopping first at the North Carolina Museum of Art in Raleigh.
-30 Americans, a show focused on art by African-American artists from the museum's collection, has since toured to over a dozen museums and remains on tour as of 2022.
+30 Americans, a show focused on art by African-American artists from the museum's collection, has since toured to over a dozen museums and remained on tour as of 2022.

 The opening exhibition in the Rubell's D.C. museum, What's Going On (2022), paid homage to Marvin Gaye, who had attended the former school that the museum is located in.